krishraghuram/contribook/computernetworks/transport.rst

 network layer, looks at the destination port, and sends the packet to appropriate application.

+Thus, the port numbers are used for Multiplexing and Demultiplexing.

 .. note:: What is the use of sending the source port?

     The source port serves as a "From" address.
     Without it, the receiver won't be able to reply back.